Online M.S. in Cyber Security

-Organizations across a broad range of industries in both the private and public sectors recognize the importance of Cyber Security and how it seriously impacts their mission.
+From world-renowned Fortune 500 companies to vital government agencies, organizations across a broad range of industries recognize the importance of cybersecurity and how it seriously impacts their mission.

-Designed with the working professional in mind, this program provides students with a comprehensive understanding of the foundational concepts of cyber security.
-Students interact with classmates and live professors active in the field of cyber security.
+Designed with the working professional in mind, the online master’s in cybersecurity program provides students with a comprehensive understanding of the foundational concepts of cybersecurity.
+Students interact with classmates and professors who are active in the field of cybersecurity.

 1 of 14

-1 of the first 14 institutions designated as a Center of Academic Excellence in Information Assurance & Cyber Defense Education
+One of the first 14 institutions designated as a Center of Academic Excellence in Information Assurance & Cyber Defense Education.

-Since 2000, The University of Tulsa has been at the forefront of Cyber Security research & education
+Since the 1990s, the University of Tulsa has been at the forefront of cybersecurity research and education.

 Highway to Success

-Graduates have gone on to leading roles in the private & public sectors, as well as academia
+Graduates have gone on to leading roles in the private and public sectors, as well as academia.